SahilSaxena007/EmpathAI/README.md

 # EmpathAI
-Highlights the empathetic nature of your AI companion.
+AI companion of the Future.